eicorg/SynradBenchmark/SynradG4/README.md

 ## Project Description
 This project simulates the propagation of synchrotron radiation (SR) emitted by 18-GeV electrons through a vacuum beam pipe using the Geant4 toolkit.
 The primary goal is to model the interaction of SR photons with the beam pipe's material and calculate the reflection probability with different scattering models.

-Furthermore, they are dedicated to analysing the output data building histograms with absorbed SR photons on the vacuum beam pipe walls.
+Furthermore, there is a code dedicated to analyzing the output data and building histograms with absorbed SR photons on the vacuum beam pipe walls.

 ## Features
 - **Geant4-based simulation**: Utilizes the Geant4 libraries for accurate photon propagation through the geometry.
-- **Custom geometry**: Define and simulate the vacuum beam pipe geometry.
+- **Custom geometry**: Defines and simulates the vacuum.
-- **Tracking**: Track synchrotron radiation.
+- **Tracking**: Tracks SR photons.
-- **Material interaction**: Simulate SR interactions with various materials through absorption on reflection on the vacuum-material border.
+- **Material interaction**: Simulates SR interactions with various materials through absorption or reflection on the vacuum-material border.
-- **Modular design**: Easily modify or extend the simulation components.
+- **Modular design**: Easily modifies and extends the simulation components.

 ## Prerequisites
-- **Operating System**: Linux, macOS, or Windows
+- **Operating System**: Linux or macOS
-- **C++ Compiler**: GCC, Clang, or MSVC with C++17 support
+- **C++ Compiler**: GCC or Clang
 - **Geant4 Toolkit**: Version 11.0 or later
 - **CMake**: Version 3.12 or later
 - **ROOT**: Version 6.32 or later, for the output data storage and analysis